 "Can I see it in white?"
 Absolutely.

 White remains the most requested neutral by interior designers.
 It’s also a staple in so many of our customer households.
 The popularity of white in design isn't new, but what changes from decade to decade is where, how, and how much white is used in a space.
-Here are a few ways you can use the absence of color in your home this season.
+Here are a few ways you can use the absence of color in your home.

-Don't confuse 'timeless' with boring.
-White bedding is in style no matter what style is in.
-It works in a sleek minimalist interior or a plush traditional bedroom.
+No need to confuse 'timeless' with boring.
+White bedding is always in style no matter what style is trending.
+It works in a minimalist interior or a plush traditional bedroom.
 White textiles are versatile.

 White reflects light and black absorbs it.
-Using white as an accent color in a room or as your basic sheeting highlights contrast and allows you to mix and match patterns while still maintaining a serene and cohesive feel.
+Using white as the base color in a room or as your basic sheeting highlights contrast and allows you to mix and match patterns while still maintaining a serene and cohesive feel.

-Broad strokes of white will give your collections room to breathe.
-Treasured art, vibrant throw pillows, and bold sculptural pieces don't compete in this comfortable bedroom.
+Use of white sheets will give your collections room to breathe.
+Treasured art, mixed textures and pops of flora don't compete in this comfortable bedroom.
 The one grey wall picking up the carpet as well as the blanket.

 As New Yorkers we understand that everyone has one room they wish were just a bit larger.
 By employing white walls and light colored bedding, rooms feel airy and expansive.